dabrahams/www.boostcon.com/content/pages/location/lodging.rst

 Reservations
 ------------

-We are holding a block of guest rooms at the Aspen Meadows.
-We request that you make your reservation **by April 9, 2007**.
+We are holding a `very small`__ block of guest rooms at the Aspen Meadows.
+We request that you make your reservation **as soon as possible**.
+Those who wait will either not get a room, or pay a higher rate than necessary.
 Full payment, including tax, is required at the time you make your reservation.
 All reservations must be guaranteed with a credit card.

+__ /about/faq#small-block

 .. admonition::  BoostCon Rates at Aspen Meadows

-  * $155 - $165 + 9.6% tax (single occupancy)
-  * $85 - $95 + 9.6% tax/person (double occupancy)
+  155 per night, plus tax at 9.6%  (single/double occupancy).

+  :Note: A resort fee of $12 per night will be added to each night's reservation

 Please fill out `this form`__ and send it to the Aspen Meadows reservations desk at reservations@aspenmeadows.com, or 1-970-544-7810 (fax).
-You can also phone the hotel directly at 1-800-452-4240, but don't forget to inform the reservation staff that you are participating in Boost 2007 to get the conference rate.
+You can also phone the hotel directly at 1-800-452-4240, but don't forget to inform the reservation staff that you are participating in BoostCon 2008 to get the conference rate.

-__ /site-media/boostcon-07-hotel-reservation.doc
+__ /site-media/boostcon-08-hotel-reservation.doc

 Details
 -------